jomo/imgur-screenshot/README.md

   > The path to the logfile.<br>
   > The logfile contains filenames, URLs and errors.

+* auto_delete

+  > Number of seconds after which the image will be automatically deleted.
+  > Leave empty to disable

 * copy_url

   > If set to true, the image URL will be copied to clipboard.